 The problem is not that your child is afraid.
 The problem is that their brain is over-reacting to fear.

 One way to think of anxiety is that our child is on the right channel, but the volume is too high.
 What they are thinking about makes sense.
 It’s true that the food might taste bad.
 It’s true that they might feel worried about eating too much.
-They are very likely worried about getting fat or eating something unhealthy.
+They may be worried about getting fat or eating something unhealthy.

 Whatever fears they have make sense to them right now.
 The problem is that the volume is up way too high.
 Instead of having a thought and moving on like a healthy brain would, their anxious amygdala blows up and overreacts.